 In California, payday lenders can loan up to $300 and charge a maximum of $45 in fees.
 Although this fee may not seem too high, the average annual percentage rate for payday loans is 372%.
 This is a much higher rate than most other loans or credit cards.
 Payday lenders often don’t consider whether you can repay the loan—because they are able to just cash your check or access your checking account.
 This means you may not have enough money left to pay for other expenses, forcing you to take out another loan.

-Payday lenders are regulated by the California Department of Business Oversight (DBO).
-The DBO has an online brochure about payday lending:
+Payday lenders are regulated by the Department of Financial Protection and Innovation (DFPI).
+The DFPI has an online brochure about payday lending:

 - What You Need to Know About Payday Loans